LinkedInLearning/ethical-hacking-smart-contracts-4378345/README.md

 # Smart Contract Ethical Hacking
-This is the repository for the LinkedIn Learning course `course-name`.
+This is the repository for the LinkedIn Learning course Smart Contract Ethical Hacking.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![course-name-alt-text][lil-thumbnail-url]